-NO fi O field trips will be requested after April 15.
-ALL f LL field trips will be completed on or before April 30. ne field trip my class is planning meets the requiremen(area of ne trip will meet the curriculum guide requirements for ays: (Please enumerate the curriculum objectives the t 1.
-Date of field trip Departure time Return time 2.
-Location of field trip 3.
-Will the students eat in the lunchroom on that day?
+NO f ield trips will be reque ested after April 1 15.
+ALL field trips will be com pleted on or befo ore April 30. field trip my class is p • trict curriculum in trip will meet the curr s: (Please enumerate • , , 1.
+Date of field trip Departure time Return tim e 2.
+Location of field trip o 3.
+Will the students ea t in the lunchroo m on that da ıy?
 Yes No 4.
-Will school transportation be needed?
+Will school transpo rtation be needed d?
 Yes No 5.
-Number of students Numb er of adults Appli oplicant's Signature Approved Disapproved Princ rincipal's Signature Bus [us Driver Assigned USD 30 8/00 -
+Number of students Num nber of adults Appl icant's Signature Appr rovedI Disapproved Princ cipal's Signature Bus Driver Assigned USD 3 8/00 307 WhiteTra Canary Pr PinkTe • rector

 NOTE: This form must be signed and returned to the school by(date) if the student named below is to participate in the field trip or activity.
-CONSENT TO PARTICIPATE IN FIELD TRIP OR OTHER ACTIVITY AND CONSENT FOR TREATMENT , the parent and legal guardian of give my consent for my child to participate in e field trip/other activity described here: (date & depart/return time). urther give my legal consent and authorize any representative of Ell-Saline Elementary/Ell- line MS/HS to authorize emergency medical treatment, including any necessary surgery or spitalization, for my above-named child, for any injury or illness of an emergency nature /she incurred while participating in the field trip or other activity noted above by any physician dentist licensed in accordance with the provisions of the Kansas Healing Arts Act, K.S.A. -2801, and any hospital. agree to pay and assume all responsibility for medical and hospital expenses and any nergency services incurred on behalf of my child. cknowledge and agree that Ell-Saline Elementary/Ell-Saline MS/HS is not responsible for y medical, hospital expenses and/or other charges that are incurred in the medical treatment hospitalization of any child.
-A photocopy of this document shall have the same force and ect as the original.
-If my child requires emergency medical treatment, I understand that hool personnel will make a reasonable attempt to contact me to seek my permission to thorize that treatment.
-To facilitate contacting me, I agree to continue to provide current ork and home phone numbers to the school.
-Parent or legal guardian Date PLEASE DETACH AND RETAIN THIS PORTION eld Trip Date Field Trip Time eded Items:
+CONSENT TO PARTICIPATE IN F AND CONSENT F FIELD TRIP OR OTHER ACTIVITY FOR TREATMENT l, , the parent and legal guardian of give my consent for my child to participate in the field trip/other activity described here: (1.1.
+0. 1 on (date & depart/return time).
+I further give my legal consent and authorize a Saline MS/HS to authorize emergency medical hospitalization, for my above-named child, for he/she incurred while participating in the field trior dentist licensed in accordance with the provest-2801, and any hospital. treatment, including any necessary surgery any injury or illness of an emergency natup or other activity noted above by any physici or ire an I agree to pay and assume all responsibility emergency services incurred on behalf of my c ny I acknowledge and agree that Ell-Saline Elemany medical, hospital expenses and/or other character hospitalization of any child.
+A photocopy of effect as the original.
+If my child requires emschool personnel will make a reasonable attempt authorize that treatment.
+To facilitate contactions work and home phone numbers to the school. arges that are incurred in the medical treatmenthis document shall have the same force a nergency medical treatment, I understand the most contact me to seek my permission ent nd nat to Parent or legal guardian Da te PLEASE DETACH AND Field Trip Date Field Trip Time Needed Items: